 Are you a producer or supplier and you are looking for your spot in The Producer Guide?

-Connect with us if you'd like to be included in our guide to producers for restaurants— it's free.
-Feel free to drop us an email at firstname.lastname@example.org to be featured in your local Producer Guide.
+Connect with us if you'd like to be included in our guide to local producers for restaurants— it's free.
+Drop us an email at email@example.com and find your spot in your local guide.